Frequently Asked Questions (FAQs)

 - Program the Public Safety emergency phone number into your cell phone.

-- Trust your instincts—if something/someone makes you feel uneasy, get out or away from the situation.
+- Trust your instincts.
+If something or someone makes you feel uneasy, get out or away from the situation.

 - If possible, travel with a friend; there’s power in numbers.

 - Attempt to travel in well-lit, busy areas, and avoid shortcuts through alleys.

 Whether your student is a first-time student or transferring to Berklee, they will be grouped with a small cohort of their peers and matched with a peer advisor.
 Their peer advisor will help them succeed both socially and academically while transitioning to Berklee and to the city of Boston through one-on-one meetings as well as group meetings with the peer advising cohort.
 Berklee's approach will provide a support network, links to resources, and, most importantly, a connection to the caring Berklee community that your student is now a member of.